mturchin/hmobile-healthMarketPlace/README.md

-A webapi built on ASP.Net core and hosted as Azure App Service
+A webapi built on ASP.Net core and hosted as Azure App Service.
+Also containarized with docker and Kubernetes orchastration

 The webapi is used by the h-mobile app posted here https://github.com/raynman1/hmobile.
 The whole application won second place in hackathon 2018 conducted by T-Mobile 2018